mneiferbag/robot-ftp-db/doc/article.md

 After the settings section follows the test cases section.
 Each test case starts with a name and is followed by keywords.
 As already explained, keywords for a test case are indented by spaces and arguments to keywords are separated by spaces.
 Four spaces are recommended.
 Keywords come either from an external library or you can implement them yourself.

 Creating keywords for yourself is very easy.
 They are created in a separate keywords section that follows the test cases section.
-The test cases uses the keyword "Connect Database".
+This test case uses the keyword "Connect Database".
 Here is the definition of this keyword.

     *** Keywords ***
     Connect Database